-- "grio_avail()" on page 47

-- "grio_bind()" on page 48
+- "grio_bind()" on page 46

-- "grio_get_stream()" on page 48
+- "grio get stream()" on page 46

-- "grio_modify()" on page 49
+- "grio modify()" on page 47

-- "grio release()" on page 49
+- "grio release()" on page 47

-- "grio_reserve() and grio_reserve_fd()" on page 50
+- "grio reserve() and grio reserve fd()" on page 48

-- "grio unbind()" on page 52
+- "grio unbind()" on page 50

 The process that initially reserves bandwidth by calling grio_reserve() or grio_reserve_fd() is referred to as the owning process.
 Any streams not already released when their owning process exits will be automatically released.
 Processes can share streams.
 The ownership of a GRIO stream is nontransferable.